 A proprietor of a lot shall not alter the structure of the lot except as may be permitted and provided for under the Act and the by-laws and in any event shall not alter the structure of the lot without giving to the strata company, not later than 14 days before commencement of the alteration, a written notice describing the proposed alteration.

-[By-law 13 inserted by No. 58 of 1995 s.
+[By-law 13 inserted: No. 58 of 1995 s.
 88(5).]

 14. Appearance of lot